tubbytwins/bumwings-kbd/v001/info.md

 ## Case Options

-This repo will also contain PCB files for a top plate (with hummingbird art) and a bottom plate (with bigger hummingbird art).
+This repo also contains PCB files for a top plate (with hummingbird art) and a bottom plate (with bigger hummingbird art).
 This was heavily inspired by the Corne case.

 I'm also working on a metal top plate design.
 This could either be full-size, or made in a split (half) version.
 The intended case is a wooden board (or "plinth") that can house the PCB and the metal top plate.
 My first concept will likely be based on a bamboo cutting board, but I'll need to do the routing myself to hold the PCB, with an inset for the metal top plate so it sits flush with the upper wood surface.
-Also, I'll probably need to cut the board at an angle and re-join it along the centerline with one side flipped, so it has a chunky "V" shape.
+Also, I'll probably need to cut the board at an angle and re-join it along the center line with one side flipped, so it has a chunky "V" shape.
 This should hold the metal top plate but I need to confirm this.
 I don't have all the woodworking tools to make this happen, but I know some people who do...

-Both cases leave a gap around the RP2040 module.
+Both cases will leave a gap around the RP2040 module.
 This can be kept open for visibility, or optionally a cover could be made.
 My only cover ideas at this point are either acrylic or solid wood.
 The wood cover should have a mini "light-pipe" so the onboard LED can be seen when the cover is installed.
-(That way, I can use the LED to indicate which layer is selected.)
+(That way, I can theoretically use the LED to indicate which layer is selected.)

 ## Firmware Options